SynfiniDLT/example-insurance-claim/README.md

 ## Introduction

 This project is a showcase of using DAML smart contracts to build a multiparty workflow.
-It is based on a simplifed insurance claim use case.
+It is based on a simplified insurance claim use case.

 ## How to run this project

-Simplely run
+Simply run

 `daml start`

 in root folder of the project.
-It will do the followings
+It will do the followings.

 1. Compile the code
 2. Create a Daml sandbox with the Daml packages and expose the grpc interface